 - i.
-NO instructional materials will be provided to Dual Enrollment students who have not returned the instructional materials they were issued for a previous semester. - ii.
+NO instructional materials will be provided to any returning Dual Enrollment students who have not returned the instructional materials they were issued for a previous semester. - ii.
 CCDS is not responsible for the cost of consumable Dual Enrollment materials such as lab materials, solution manuals, or study guides.
-If any of these are available in the Instructional Resources Department, they will be checked out for student use.
+If any of these are available in the Instructional Resources Office Department, they will be checked out for student use.
 Students are NOT to write in any of these materials.
 If they do so, they will be charged the full replacement cost of the material.
-Please note: Professors will allow students to write their answers on separate pieces of paper that can be submitted for credit.
+Please note: Professors will allow students to write their answers on separate pieces of paper that can be submitted for credit. - iii.
+CCDS is not responsible for the cost of consumable online access codes.
+If any of these codes are available in the Instructional Resources Office they will be checked out for student use.
+It is the student's responsibility to find out if any such online access codes are a course requirement.